MMcClure11/rails-project-book-nook/notes.md

-# Nested Routes
+x Nested Routes
-- make sure you understand how they are working
-- clean up controller
-- verify protecting routes, user resource and redirect/show error pages appropriately
+x make sure you understand how they are working x clean up controller x verify protecting routes, user resource and redirect/show error pages appropriately

 # Helpers
 - add helper to display errors from validations OR use flash??